Alexei Semenov (mathematician)

-Alexei (also Aleksei, Alexey, Aleksey) L. Semenov (also Semyonov, Semёnov) (Russian: Алексей Львович Семенов; born 1950) is a Russian mathematician, educationalist, Academician of the Russian Academy of Sciences, Academician of the Russian Academy of Education, Head of the Department of Mathematical Logic and Theory of Algorithms, Lomonosov State University, Professor, and Dr. Sc.
+Alexei (also Aleksei, Alexey, Aleksey) L. Semenov (also Semyonov, Semёnov) (Russian: Алексей Львович Семенов; born 1950) is a Russian mathematician, educationalist, Academician of the Russian Academy of Sciences, Academician of the Russian Academy of Education, Head of the Department of Mathematical Logic and Theory of Algorithms at Lomonosov State University, Professor, and Dr. Sc.

 Early life and education

-Alexei Semenov was born in 1950 in Moscow to a family of electronic and computer engineers.
-He graduated from Moscow school No. 7 and the Faculty of Mechanics and Mathematics of Lomonosov Moscow State University in 1972.
-He completed a Candidate of Sciences in Physics and Mathematics degree (Moscow State University in 1975 under scientific advisor Albert Muchnik.
-His dissertation was titled «On definability in some decidable theories».
-He also received a Doctor of Sciences in Physics and Mathematics from Steklov Institute of Mathematics in 1984, with his dissertation titled «Logical Theories of One-place Functions on Integers».
+Alexei Semenov was born in Moscow to a family of electronic and computer engineers.
+He graduated from the Moscow State University Faculty of Mechanics and Mathematics of Lomonosov in 1972.
+There, he completed a Candidate of Sciences degree in physics and mathematics under scientific advisor Albert Muchnik, graduating in 1975.
+His dissertation was titled, "On definability in some decidable theories".
+He also received a Doctor of Sciences in Physics and Mathematics from Steklov Institute of Mathematics in 1984, with his dissertation titled "Logical Theories of One-place Functions on Integers".

-Career and Research
+Career and research

-Semenov conducted his research in the field of mathematical logic, cybernetics, theoretical computer science, artificial intelligence, and education.
+Semenov conducted research in the field of mathematical logic, cybernetics, theoretical computer science, artificial intelligence, and education.

 Mathematics

-His major field in mathematical logic is definability theory.
-He is well known for his decidability results, Cobham–Semenov Theorem, symbolic dynamics applications, and lattices of definability descriptions.
+Semenov worked largely in definability theory.
+He is well-known for his decidability results, Cobham–Semenov Theorem, symbolic dynamics applications, and lattices of definability descriptions.
 His student Andrey Muchnik solved Michael O. Rabin's problem, posed at the International Congress of Mathematicians in Nice.
 Muchnik and Semenov solved a problem of Andrey Kolmogorov from his work originated descriptive complexity theory.
 He also contributed to the foundations of the theory of algorithms and theory of randomness.

-Among other his students are Alexei Lisitsa, Yuri Pritykin, Tatyana Starikovskaya and Vladimir Vovk.

 Computing and AI

-Semenov started work in practical computing at age 14 in cooperation with his mother, specifically in speech recognition in the group of Dmitry Pospelov.
+Semenov started work in practical computing at age 14 in cooperation with his mother, namely in speech recognition in the group of Dmitry Pospelov.
 He participated in the last Soviet attempt to construct a supercomputer in 1986.
-In the last years he developed a concept of individual extended by digital instruments and media.
-The concept furthers the vision of Lev Vygotsky, Josef M. Feigenberg, Sherry Turkle, Andy Clark and Michel Serres to the educational context of mass school.
+During his later years, he developed the concept of an individual augmented by digital instruments and media.
+The concept furthers the visions of Lev Vygotsky, Josef M. Feigenberg, Sherry Turkle, Andy Clark and Michel Serres about education and mass schooling.